mitchduf/project-vesta/README.md

 ![In-Game Screenshot](in-game-screenshot.png?raw=true "In-Game Screenshot")

-Credit to Asbjørn Thirslund for helping guide the development process via some of his code.
+Thanks to Asbjørn Thirslund for helping guide the development process through some of his code.